daolympus/daolympus-docs/docs/governance/01_proposal_lifecycle.md

 4. Security Assurance: This phase is critical for safeguarding the protocol against malicious proposals.
 5. Community Engagement: Active community participation is vital in evaluating the proposal's feasibility and impact.

-To address this challenge, Olympus uses [forge-proposal-simulator](https://solidity-labs.gitbook.io/forge-proposal-simulator/), an open-source framework designed to structure proposals effectively and streamline the proposal verification process.
+To address this challenge, DAOlympus uses [forge-proposal-simulator](https://solidity-labs.gitbook.io/forge-proposal-simulator/), an open-source framework designed to structure proposals effectively and streamline the proposal verification process.
 On a high-level, this framework allows anyone to execute proposals in a forked environment and develop integration tests to examine the new system's behavior in a controlled sandbox.

 Due to the importance of this framework in ensuring transparency and security, **Emergency MS will veto any proposals not adopting it**.
 This stance is based on the belief that **omitting the framework could indicate an attempt to pass a harmful proposal** by obfuscating its review process.